Gustav Jaenecke

-Gustav "Justav" Jaenecke (22 May 1908 – 30 May 1985) was a German ice hockey player who competed in the 1928 Winter Olympics, in the 1932 Winter Olympics, and in the 1936 Winter Olympics, and tennis player who played in three International Lawn Tennis Challenge ties for Germany.
+Gustav Jaenecke (22 May 1908 – 30 May 1985) or Jänecke was a German ice hockey player who competed in the 1928 Winter Olympics, in the 1932 Winter Olympics, and in the 1936 Winter Olympics, and tennis player who played in three International Lawn Tennis Challenge ties for Germany.

 He was born in Berlin, German Empire and died in Bonn, West Germany.
+He was inducted into the International Ice Hockey Federation Hall of Fame in 1998.

 Ice hockey

 In 1928 he participated with the German ice hockey team, in the Olympic ice hockey tournament.

 Four years later he won the bronze medal with the German team.
 He played all six matches and scored one goal.

-In the 1933 World Ice Hockey Championships he scored two goals in a round robin match against Poland in Group B of the European tournament draw.
+In the 1933 World Ice Hockey Championships he scored two goals in a round-robin match against Poland in Group B of the European tournament draw.

-In the 1935 World Ice Hockey Championships in Davos, Switzerland he scored two goals against Poland in the ninth place game of the tournament.
+In the 1935 World Ice Hockey Championships in Davos, Switzerland he scored two goals against Poland in the ninth-place game of the tournament.

 At the 1936 Olympic ice hockey tournament he played all six matches and scored three goals.
-His teammate Rudi Ball was half-Jewish, and thus was initially overlooked for selection in the German ice hockey team.
-Jaenecke, his good friend refused to play unless Ball was included.
-With much controversy Ball was finally included in the German team to play at the 1936 Olympic games.
+His teammate Rudi Ball was half-Jewish and thus was initially overlooked for selection in the German ice hockey team.
+Jaenecke, his good friend, refused to play unless Ball was included.
+With much controversy, Ball was finally included in the German team to play at the 1936 Olympic games.

 He was inducted into the International Ice Hockey Federation Hall of Fame in 1998.